lamng3/lamng3.github.io/_posts/usaco/2025-03-13-usaco-silver-2018-january-angry-cows.md

 ### Approach

-We perform binary search on the power R in the range [ 1, x[N]-x[1] ] to determine the minimal R needed such that the number of cows used does not exceed the allowed limit.
-For each candidate R, we adopt a greedy strategy: always target the leftmost undetonated hay bale, launch a cow so that its explosion at x[i] + R covers the interval [ x[i], x[i]+2R ], and then skip over all hay bales within this covered range.
+We perform binary search on the power R in the range $[1, x[N]-x[1]]$ to determine the minimal R needed such that the number of cows used does not exceed the allowed limit.
+For each candidate R, we adopt a greedy strategy: always target the leftmost undetonated hay bale, launch a cow so that its explosion at $x[i] + R$ covers the interval $[x[i], x[i]+2R]$, and then skip over all hay bales within this covered range.
 The task now becomes finding the minimum number of cows with power R needed to detonate all hay bales.

 ---